oplS17projects/StatsPros/README.md

 In the headings below, replace the silly names and GitHub handles with your actual ones.
 --->
 ### Patrick Kyoyetera: @legend855
 I was able to implment the data processing and plotting parts of the program.
-I took care of the statistical analysis on the data we pulled even thoughthere wasn't much to be done.
+I took care of the statistical analysis on the data we pulled even though there wasn't much to be done.

 ### Daniel DiTommaso @DanielDiTommaso